mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 #### 1. Transcriptions

-Transcribes audio file or voice record into the input language.
+Transcribes audio file or voice record into the set language.
 Set a _two-letter_ _ISO-639-1_ language code (_en_, _es_, _ja_, or _zh_) as
 the positional argument following the input audio file.
 A prompt may also be set as last positional parameter to help guide the model.
 This prompt should match the audio language.

+Note that if the audio language is different from the set language code, output will be on the language code (translation).

 #### 2. Translations